att-circ-contrl/LoopUtil/README.md

 Libraries are provided in the `libraries` directory.
 With that directory on path, call the `addPathsLoopUtil` function to add sub-folders.

-The following subdirectories contain library code:
+Library subdirectories are listed below.

+"Core" libraries:

 * `lib-nloop-io` --
 Library functions for loading and saving data that aren't vendor-specific.